The Most Humane Way To Eat Organic, Free-Range Chicken

 You’re Not Alone.
 Here’s What I Recommend:

-Not everyone has the emotional strength required to take the life of an animal for food without it taking a psychic toll.
+Not everyone has the emotional strength required to take the life of an animal for food without it taking a psychological toll.

 And that’s okay.